K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

      > Refer to [***4.2 Register Platform Server Information***](#42-플랫폼-서버-정보-등록).

 4. “Organization and Space” list dialog box appears.
 This dialog box shows all the organization and space the corresponding account has.
-It can select organizations and space to manage.
+It can select organizations and spaces to manage.
     Select the organization and space to manage and click “Next” and proceed to the next page. (create organization or space if there are none.
 Space and Organization cannot be created in Eclipse Development Environment as of the moment CLI has to be installed to create.
 Refer to [***OpenPaas CLi Guide.md***](OpenPaas CLi 가이드.md)installation and use guide of CLI.)
-    Click “Cancel” button to cancel the process and exit the screen.
+    Click the “Cancel” button to cancel the process and exit the screen.
     ![](./images/openpaas-eclipse/image35.png)

 5. “Add and Remove” Screen appears.
-    This dialog box purpose is deploy or delete application to an Open PaaS Environment.
+    This dialog box's purpose is to deploy or delete an application to an Open PaaS Environment.
-    List of applications that can be deployed are marked as “Available”.
+    A list of applications that can be deployed is marked as “Available”.
 “Configured” for applications that are already or expected to be deployed.
     Click the application to deploy from “Available”.
     Click “Add” to move to “Configured” and click “Finish” to complete application deployment.
     When the application deployment is finished, the server to manage will be added.
-    Click “Cancel” button to cancel the process and exit the screen.
+    Click the “Cancel” button to cancel the process and exit the screen.
     ![](./images/openpaas-eclipse/image37.png)

 ### 4.2 Register Platform Server Information

-1. Click “Manage Platform Server…” and execute “Manage Platform Server URL” dialog box.
+1. Click “Manage Platform Server…” and execute the “Manage Platform Server URL” dialog box.
-  Click “Add” button to add Platform Server URL.
+  Click the “Add” button to add the Platform Server URL.
     ![](./images/openpaas-eclipse/image33_1.png)

 2. The Add and Platform URL Validation dialog window is displayed.
-  Enter server name and URL of the selected platform and click “Finish”.
+  Enter the server name and URL of the selected platform and click “Finish”.
-  Click “Cancel” button to cancel the process and exit the screen.
+  Click the “Cancel” button to cancel the process and exit the screen.
      ![](./images/openpaas-eclipse/image34_1.png)

-3. The added Platform Server URL are not reflected in the current state.
+3. The added Platform Server URL is not reflected in the current state.
   Click “Finish” from the “Manage Platform Server URL” dialog box to complete the process.
-  Click “Cancel” button to cancel the process and exit the screen.
+  Click the “Cancel” button to cancel the process and exit the screen.
      ![](./images/openpaas-eclipse/image33_2.png)

 ### 4.3 Replicate Server

-Targeted Space cannot be modified from Open Platfrom Server Connection Information.
+Targeted Space cannot be modified from Open Platform Server Connection Information.
 To change from the same open platform server to a different target space, space must be reset by replicating Open Platform Server Connection Information.